AdaCore/training_material/courses/spark_for_ada_programmers/10_advanced_proof.rst

 * Corresponding objects (variables, components) have relaxed initialization

   - Flow analysis does not check (full) initialization
   - Instead, proof checks (partial) initialization when read
   - Not applicable to scalar parameter or scalar function result

 ------------------------------
 Specifying Initialized Parts
 ------------------------------

-* Attribute `'Initialized` is used to specify initialized objects
+* Attribute :ada:`Initialized` is used to specify initialized objects

   .. code:: Ada